Mosaic plots with `ggplot2`

 weight

-: select a weighting variable
+: select a weighting variable-

 x

-: select variables to add to formula
+: select variables to add to formula- declared as

 x = product(var2, var1, ...)